 Hardcopy forms may also be downloaded and submitted via fax or mail: Tree Planting Process and Application (PDF).
 Return the completed and signed application form including the number and name of the tree species to be planted.
 If the planting is related to new construction, include site plans accurately showing tree locations as well as the location of utilities, street lights, and other street furniture.
 Please include your building permit number.

-A DPW inspector will evaluate the proposed tree locations and tree species.
-Tree basins will be located in compliance with DPW Order 178,631, as well as the Minimum Guidelines, which accompany the application.
+A Public Works inspector will evaluate the proposed tree locations and tree species.
+Tree basins will be located in compliance with Order 178,631, as well as the Minimum Guidelines, which accompany the application.
 Call Underground Service Alert at 800-227-2600 to check for the location of your underground utilities.
-If underground utilities are closer than the required minimum distance, or if you have questions, you can call DPW at 641-2676.
+If underground utilities are closer than the required minimum distance, or if you have questions, you can call Public Works at 641-2676.

 It is recommended that the Permittee carry adequate liability insurance.
 Other department restrictions may apply.

 - Trees to be planted must be from a minimum 15-gallon nursery container (24" box minimum nursery container for required trees).

 - Eight feet of vertical clearance must be maintained on the sidewalk side of the tree and 14 feet of vertical clearance maintained on the street side of the tree at maturity.

 - Newly planted trees shall not have branches that obstruct the path of travel on the sidewalk.
 Maintain branches within the confines of the tree basin.